rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_download/UART_Transmitter_synth.md

 <!--
 Future Changes:
 - Need to explain in more detail the need to carefully review the syntehsis logs.
 Perhaps provide a few examples of what to look for in the logs.
--->
+- Rename this file to better match the assignment name -->